Washington’s March to Trenton

 Ironically, the delays at the crossing of the Delaware and Jacob’s Creek may actually have sealed the American victory at Trenton.
 After being on high alert all night because of an unauthorized raid by Adam Stephen’s Fourth Virginia Regiment, the exhausted Hessian troops relaxed just enough after sunrise to be taken completely by surprise by Washington’s attack.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on May 21, 2016, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 151 times since then and 18 times this year.
+It was originally submitted on May 21, 2016, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 176 times since then and 3 times this year.
 Photos: 1, 2, 3, 4. submitted on May 21, 2016, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.